marcpaterno/spack_retreat/revised_work.md

 We also need a mechanism by which requests for additional platforms can be decided.
 Accepting an additional supported platform can be a significant commitment of effort and such acceptance should be decided at a higher level than the SciSoft team.
 We want to move to new compiler versions for supported compilers in a timely fashion.

+## Terminology

+Base release
+: A Spack instance containing built packages installed in a shared, non-CVMFS filesystem.

+CVMFS release
+: A Spack instance containing built packages installed in a CVMFS filesystem.

+Test release
+: A secondary Spack instance containing built packages requiring either a base release or a CVMFS release for consistent operation.

+  We expect a test release to be unique to a single developer.
+  A DUNE developer can have a hierarchy of test releases, for example a test release of LArSoft and another test release of the DUNE software dependent on the version of LArSoft in the first test release.
+  One could also have a LArSoft developer with multiple test releases of LArSoft, which share some lower-level LArSoft products and which have their own copies of higher-level products.

 ## Analysis of Work Items from the Spack Retreat